-The Law provides several investment systems according to area and activity of the project as follows:
+The Investment Law governs several investment systems that are classified according to area and activity of the project.

+Such classification is as follows:

-A. Internal investment:
+A. Internal investment

-- The strategic projects that contribute to the community development with regards to public utilities and infrastructure, new and renewable energy or roads and transportation and ports, may be granted a sole approval on the project establishment and operation, this approval will be enforceable without any further procedures. - The approval is granted by virtue of board of ministers' resolution and may include granting some of the law incentives.
+- The strategic projects that contribute to the community development with regard to public utilities and infrastructure, new and renewable energy or roads and transportation and ports, may be granted a sole approval on the project establishment and operation, this approval will be enforceable without any further procedures. - The approval is granted by virtue of board of ministers' resolution and may include granting some of the law incentives.

-B. Investment zones:
+B. Investment zones

-- With regards to some developing areas, the prime minister may resolve setting up specialised investment zones in different activity sectors, where the resolution shall determine the location, type of activities to be practiced and any other conditions. - Investment areas shall benefit from the investment incentives and guarantees mentioned above, and each investment area shall be managed by a board of directors, which shall be competent of granting the license to the compliant investors.
+- With regards to some developing areas, the Prime Minister may resolve setting up specialised investment zones in different activity sectors, where the resolution shall determine the location, type of activities to be practiced and any other conditions. - Investment areas shall benefit from the investment incentives and guarantees provided in the Investment Law, and each investment area shall be managed by a board of directors, which shall be competent of granting the license to the compliant investors.

-C. Technological zones:
+C. Technological zones

-- The Prime Minister may, upon a proposal from the competent minister, license the establishment of Technological Zones in the field of communication and information technology industry. - All tools, equipment & machines required to conduct the licensed activity will be exempted from taxes & customs and shall benefit the "Special Incentives" mentioned above.
+- The Prime Minister may, upon a proposal from the competent minister, license the establishment of Technological zones in the field of communication and information technology industry. - All tools, equipment & machines required to conduct the licensed activity will be exempt from taxes & customs and shall enjoy the "Special Incentives".

-D. Free zones:
+D. Free zones

+- In addition to the Public Free Zones, the Investment Law reinstated "Private Free Zones", which are established upon the issuance of a Prime Minister's decree and each zone shall include several projects practicing similar activities. - The following industries are prohibited from being established in a free zone: Petroleum industry (not including refining).
+Fertilizers, Iron & Steel, Alcoholic substances, Weapons, ammunition and explosives, Production, liquidation and transportation of natural gas.

+Energy intensive industries

-- In addition to the Public free Zones, the Law includes the "Private Free Zones", which are established upon the issuance of a Prime Minister's decree and each zone shall include several projects practicing similar activities. - The following industries are prohibited from being established in the free zone: Petroleum (not including refining), Fertilizers, Iron & Steel, alcoholic substances, weapons, ammunition and explosives, Production, liquidation and transportation of natural gas and Energy-intensive industries. - Goods exported by free zone projects and goods, tools and equipment imported (for the purpose of practicing its activity) are exempted from custom taxes, value added taxes and other taxes and fees. - The projects established in the free zone are subject to the following fees: - Free zone fees: 1% or 2% of the goods value/gross revenues according to the nature of the project. - Annual fees: 1/1000 of the capital with maximum amount EGP 100,000.
+- Goods exported from free zone projects and goods, tools and equipment imported (for operation purposes) are exempted from custom taxes. - Necessary Equipment imported to the Egyptian lands for industrial purposes shall enjoy a suspension according to the amendments of law no.3.
+Since such equipment will be imported from an offshore entity to a Freezone one (same case if they were between two offshore entities), it will be out of VAT scope as well as other taxes and fees. - The projects established in the free zone are subject to the following fees: - Free zone fees: 1% or 2% of the goods value/gross revenues according to the nature of the project. - Annual fees: 1/1000 of the capital with maximum amount EGP 100,000.